generosity from individuals in our community have helped the Alberta

 Read the full press release (new window pdf) or click here to see the video from the forum featuring First Lady Michelle Obama

-members contributed over $14 million to the Alberta Children’s Hospital
+over $42 million to the Alberta Children’s Hospital Foundation!
+Through

 members help our experts to save and improve children’s lives by funding